arachnocid/ObjectImpactFramework/README.md

   - `"CellAttach"`: Triggered when an object is attached to a cell (works on location re-enter as well).
   - `"CellDetach"`: Triggered when an object is detached from a cell.
   - `"WeatherChange"`: Triggered on weather change.
+  - `"OnUpdate"`: Triggered every 250 milliseconds.

 - **`filter`**: Defines the conditions under which the rule applies.
 This is an object that specifies which objects or interactions the rule targets.
-At least one of `formTypes`, `formIDs`, `formLists`, or `keywords` must be provided to identify target objects.
+At least one of `formTypes`, `formIDs`, `editorIDs`, `formLists`, or `keywords` must be provided to identify target objects.

 - **`effect`**: Describes what happens when the rule is triggered.
 This can be a single effect (an object) or multiple effects (an array of objects).
 Each effect has a `type` and, for most types, an optional `items` array specifying what to spawn, swap, or apply.